How Should I Care for AN Orphaned Cottontail Rabbit?

 All Of Dr. Hines’ Other Wildlife Rehab Articles

 This spring seemed like a good time to take another look at raising baby cottontail bunnies.
-Of all the foundling creatures that ended up on my animal hospital doorstep, baby cottontails are the hardest to successfully raise.
+Of all the foundling creatures that ended up on my animal hospital doorstep, baby cottontails are the hardest for me to successfully raise.
 I took some time to speak to some remarkable individuals who rehabilitate large numbers of cottontails, the manufacturers of milk replacements, experts on the organisms that grass-eating animals use to process their foods and most of the veterinarians who lead in rabbit-care in the United States and Canada.

 This Is A Common Story That My Clients Tell Me:

-Or: “My cat just arrived home with a baby bunny and presented it to me as a present”.
-Or: “my kids just brought a little rabbit home.
-What should I do?”
 Or: “I just found a nest of baby bunnies and their mother seems to have abandoned them”

 What Should You Do If Something Similar Happens To You?